padraignix/padraignix.github.io/tabs/disclaimer.md

 canon:      https://padraignix.github.io/tabs/disclaimer/
 ---

-<p>Last updated: November 13, 2020</p>
+<p>Last updated: December 30, 2021</p>

-<p>The information contained on the https://padraignix.github.io website (the "Service") is for general information purposes only.</p>
+<p>The information contained on the https://padraignix.github.io website, also known as https://blog.quantumlyconfused.com, (the "Service") is for general information purposes only.</p>

-<p>Padraignix's InfoSec Blog assumes no responsibility for errors or omissions in the contents on the Service.</p>
+<p>The Quantumly Confused Blog assumes no responsibility for errors or omissions in the contents on the Service.</p>

-<p>In no event shall Padraignix's InfoSec Blog be liable for any special, direct, indirect, consequential, or incidental damages or any damages whatsoever, whether in an action of contract, negligence or other tort, arising out of or in connection with the use of the Service or the contents of the Service.
-Padraignix's InfoSec Blog reserves the right to make additions, deletions, or modification to the contents on the Service at any time without prior notice.</p>
+<p>In no event shall Quantumly Confused Blog be liable for any special, direct, indirect, consequential, or incidental damages or any damages whatsoever, whether in an action of contract, negligence or other tort, arising out of or in connection with the use of the Service or the contents of the Service.
+Quantumly Confused Blog reserves the right to make additions, deletions, or modification to the contents on the Service at any time without prior notice.</p>

-<p>Padraignix's InfoSec Blog does not warrant that the website is free of viruses or other harmful components.</p>
+<p>Quantumly Confused Blog does not warrant that the website is free of viruses or other harmful components.</p>

-<p>The views and opinions expressed on Padraignix's InfoSec Blog are those of the author and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
+<p>The views and opinions expressed on Quantumly Confused Blog are those of the author and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 Any content provided by the author is of their opinion and is not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.</p>

 <h1>Cookies Policy</h1>

-<p>Last updated: November 13, 2020</p>
+<p>Last updated: December 30, 2021</p>

-<p>Padraignix's InfoSec Blog ("us", "we", or "our") uses cookies on the https://padraignix.github.io website (the "Service").
+<p>Quantumly Confused Blog ("us", "we", or "our") uses cookies on the https://blog.quantumlyconfused.com website (the "Service").
 By using the Service, you consent to the use of cookies.</p>

 <p>Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.</p>